 - Fulfillment: a chance to do what we personally want to do.
 This can involve a career that satisfies our passions, the use of our leisure time on things we enjoy, or even just getting to eat something for dinner that we find tasty.

-- Order: a sense that all is right with the world.
+- Peace: a sense that all is right with the world.
 We occupy our proper place, we are appropriately respected for what we do, and the same is true for others.
-A lack of this feeling may not be ultra-pertinent in real life, but it's important to fiction because almost all fiction starts with someone wanting something they don't have and deciding to get it.
+A lack of this feeling may not be common in Real Life, but almost all fiction starts with someone wanting something they don't have and deciding to go get it.

 - Sleep / Energy, which goes up when your Sim sleeps and goes down when they are awake.